-Some sources say French Silk Pie was was invented by a restaurant in California, but others believe it to be from the south.
-Pie shops and diners have claimed it as their own, with Bakers Square being the most sought after, while home cooks have found French Silk quite easy to put together at home.
+Some sources say French Silk Pie was was invented by a restaurant in California, but others believe it to be from the South.
+If you’re lucky you can find French Silk Pie on the menu at diners and pie shops, but you can also make it at home.
 With its deceptively light mousse-like texture, it’s impressive, yet so simple it can be made as an afterthought — a pie for the chocolate lovers in the crowd.
 Perfect for Thanksgiving.

 I’ve made three French Silk Pies in the past few months.
 A pie from Cooks Country, which was more complicated than most recipes and which required a candy thermometer; a pie from Martha Stewart, closer to the traditional recipe and requiring only eggs, butter, chocolate, sugar, and vanilla; and this pie.